Netcracker/qubership-mistral-operator/docs/public/installation.md

 ## Mistral Ingress Parameters

+The Mistral Ingress parameters are as follows:

 |Parameter   |Type  |Mandatory|Default value|Description                                                        |
 |------------|------|---------|-------------|-------------------------------------------------------------------|
 |mistral.ingress.enabled|bool|no|'False'|This parameter enables Mistral ingress creation.|
 |mistral.ingress.host|string|no|""|This parameter specifies the name of the external Mistral host.
 It must be complex and unique enough not to intersect with other possible external host names.
 For example, to generate the value for this parameter, use the OpenShift/Kubernetes host: If the URL to OpenShift/Kubernetes is https://example.com:8443 and the namespace is mistral-service, the host name for Mistral can be mistral-mistral-service.example.com.
 After the deployment is completed, you can access Mistral using the https://mistral-mistral-service.example.com URL.|

 ## Mistral Authentication Parameters

+The Mistral Authentication parameters are as follows:

 |Parameter   |Type  |Mandatory|Default value|Description                                                        |
 |------------|------|---------|-------------|-------------------------------------------------------------------|